Day 1: Welcome to Uganda!

 Don't want the fun to end?

-Why not combine this tour with a beach holiday on the Kenyan coast?
+Why not combine this tour with a beach holiday in Zanzibar or spend a few days in the tropical paradise that is the Kenyan coast?
 We take care of everything from flights to transfers and accommodation so that you can relax and enjoy your holiday.
 Explore our other destinations or speak with your personal Travel Consultant for some expert advice on suitable combinations.